 Just make sure you hit the “Set Brand Alert” button to make sure you’re up to date on when they offer discounted McDonald’s gift cards.

-21. Get a 10% senior discount at participating McDonald’s locations.
+21. The McDonald’s senior discount is 10% at participating McDonald’s locations.

-Customers ages 50 and older can get a 10% senior discount at participating McDonald’s.
+The McDonald’s senior discount is available for customers ages 50 and older and can get you 10% off at participating McDonald’s locations.
 To see if your McDonald’s is offering this deal, be sure to call ahead to your local McDonald’s.

 We’ve got a whole list of senior discounts that’ll save you money on everything from food to travel to entertainment.

-McDonald’s offers their customers free wifi in store.
+The McDonald’s wifi is free for all customers in-store.
 So, feel free to hop on while you eat your Big Mac or McFlurry.

 23. McDonald’s offers teachers and military personnel discounts throughout the year.